canaknesil/canaknesil.github.io/CV.md

 - Power/EM side-channel attacks
   (simple, differential, ML-based, and remote power analysis on FPGAs and microcontrollers)
 - Covert channel attacks on remote FPGAs
+- Machine Learning Security

 Hardware design & development
-- FPGA design with VHDL, verification with VHDL and SystemVerilog (using both Xilinx and Intel (Altera) design tools)
+- FPGA design and verification with VHDL and SystemVerilog (using Xilinx and Intel (Altera) design tools)
 - Tcl scripting in Xilinx Vivado environment
 - RTL synthesis with Yosys
 - Graph-bases analysis of digital circuits